Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 An effective incident management program needs to clearly outline:

-- Incident types that need to be reported and investigated
+Define the incident types that need to be reported and investigated.

 - Methods and timelines for reporting incidents